 by Zoltan P. Rona M.D., MSc

-Purified water is an active absorber and when it comes into contact with air, it absorbs carbon dioxide, making it acidic.
+The pH of purified water makes it an active absorber and when it comes into contact with air, it absorbs carbon dioxide, making it acidic.
 The more purified water a person drinks, the higher the body acidity becomes.
 According to the U.S. Environmental Protection Agency, “Purified” water, being essentially mineral-free, is very aggressive, in that it tends to dissolve substances with which it is in contact.
 Notably, carbon dioxide from the air is rapidly absorbed, making the water acidic and even more aggressive.
-Many metals are dissolved by distilled water.
+Many metals are dissolved in distilled water.

 Purified water tends to be acidic and can only be recommended as a way of drawing poisons out of the body.
 Once this is accomplished, the continued drinking of purified water is a bad idea.

-Alkaline ionized Water is the best possible drinking water.
-Disease and early death is more likely to be seen with the long term drinking of purified water.
+Hydrogen-rich alkaline ionized water is the best possible drinking water.
+Disease and early death are more likely to be seen with the long term drinking of purified water.
 Avoid it except in special circumstances.

 Airola, P. 1974.
 How To Get Well.
 Phoenix, AZ: Health Plus Publishers.